erayaydin/BaseLevelComputerKernel/README.md

 $ make
 ```

 that gives balecok.iso as output, if you want run kernel (on bochs) you need bochs emulator.
-If you are arch user you cen get it from [AUR](https://aur.archlinux.org/packages/bochs-gdb/)
+If you are arch user you can get it from [AUR](https://aur.archlinux.org/packages/bochs-gdb/)

 ```
 $ make bochs